- Classic look retained

-No crash-test scores or EPA fuel economy ratings have been published.
+No crash-test scores have been published.

 Neither have prices, but the new G-Class gets standard leather upholstery, power-adjustable front seats with memory, a Burmester-branded audio system, automatic emergency braking, active lane control, and keyless ignition.
 A 12.3-inch touchscreen for infotainment is standard, while a secondary display of the same size is on the options list to take the place of a conventional gauge cluster.
 Individual options are limited but include adaptive dampers, massaging front seats, a heated steering wheel, and a rear-seat entertainment system.

 The 2019 G-Class’s style is pitch-perfect, but beauty?
 That’s in the eye of another beholder.